mscerts/hub/Discounted & Free Vouchers/Cloud Skills Challenges.md

 It is very similar to the normal cloud skills challenge from **Ignite** or **Build**.

 Basically, you just go through MS Learn modules for a specific certification and after completing it, you get a **50% off** voucher.
 It isn't 100% but everything can help, especially since it includes a lot of exams.
+It technically ends on June 30th but there is a chance it renews.
+But don't count on it and if you can, get your voucher before it ends.

 - You get **1 voucher every 6 months**.
 - You get it within 3 days of finishing the challenge.

-The voucher is eligible but not limited to:
+The voucher is eligible for these exams:

 - SC-400: Microsoft Information Protection Administrator - **New**
 - DP-300: Administering Microsoft Azure SQL Solutions - **New**